QuantumLab-ZY/Datasets/README.md

 # Datasets
-Several datasets used by HamGNN
+Several datasets used by HamGNN.
+The poscar2openmx.py script can be used to convert the .vasp or.cif file to .dat files of OpenMX.